marcus-wrrn/Federated-Learning/README.md

     Note: The core model logic is packaged as a standalone module for modularity and reusability.
     After installation you should be able to use flcore as a standalone python package. python main.py

+### Run Coordination Server

+make sure you are in the `./src/coordination` directory in the terminal.

+Run

+`flask --app server`

+to start the development server.
+Use the `--debug` flag to enable debugging